Adding Feedback Givers, Recipients, & Managers (360)

 Metadata

 Metadata is any extra information you want to associate with a participant aside from the Qualtrics required fields (full name, unique identifier, and email).
 Examples include department, title, level, and team.
-Metadata is recorded as responses are collected, and allows you to control what questions will be displayed to certain subjects, as well as build data sources to further segment and analyze your data.
+Metadata is recorded as responses are collected, and allows you to control what questions will be displayed to certain feedback recipients, as well as build data sources to further segment and analyze your data.
 Metadata is also a handy filter when reporting.

 Attention: We recommend adding a Language column and giving each participant the correct language code.
 If no language is provided, then the participant portal will be displayed in English (US).